 As another hit to Alton’s ego, “Good Eats: The Return” was eventually removed from the Food Network and moved to Discovery+, then canceled after two seasons.
 It must have stung for Alton, who began his tenure at Food Network in 1999, while Guy joined the network years later in 2006.

-However, Brown and Fieri can join hands when it comes to a common enemy: restaurant critics, such as Pete Wells, known for his epic takedown of Guy's American Kitchen and Bar.
-Shockingly, Alton tweeted an ostensible defense of Guy: “I am planning on visiting Guy Fieri's NYC eatery this weekend because it can't be as bad as all those snooty New Yorkers say”.
+However, Brown and Fieri can join hands when it comes to a common enemy: restaurant critics, such as Pete Wells, known for his takedown of Guy's American Kitchen and Bar.
+Alton tweeted a defense of Guy: “I am planning on visiting Guy Fieri's NYC eatery this weekend because it can't be as bad as all those snooty New Yorkers say”.